White close button

 Ensure that you make every aspect of your rewards system simple for customers.
 This includes:

 • The enrolment process – Make this process as seamless as possible.
 Allow customers the option of enrolling via the web, mobile or your physical store.
-Ask them to share only a few but relevant details at this point.
+Ask them to share only a few relevant details at this point.
 Don’t overwhelm them with too many questions.

 • The benefits – You should make it easy for customers to understand the benefits that come with their membership.
-For example, if yours is a point-based loyalty program, make sure customers have clarity on how they can earn new points, where they can access their balance, and the ways in which they can use their points.
+For example, if yours is a point-based loyalty program, make sure customers have clarity on how they can earn new points, where they can access their balance and the ways in which they can use their points.

 • The rewards redemption process – Finally, ensure the rewards redemption process is straightforward.